dnayyala/hugo-academic-website/content/home/experience.md

     description: >-
       Tenure track assistant professor in the Division of Biostatistics and Data Science in the Department of Population Health Sciences.
 Responsibilities include

-        * Teaching graduate-level courses, advising graduate students, guiding PhD dissertations
+        * Designand teach graduate-level courses in biostatistics, train graduate students and guide PhD dissertations
-        * Conducting independent research in statistical methodolody, with focus on applications in genomics and other big data problems
+        * Conduct independent and collaborative in biostatisticswith applications in publichealth and genomics
         * Participate in university-wide committees, including Institutional Review Board (IRB)